kam535/wax-documentation/pages/customization-and-configuration.md

 ### **Header**

 You can edit the formatting of the header by editing the **header.html** include.
 You can edit the title and navigation buttons in the header by editing settings in the **`_config.yml`** file.
+You can also change the aesthetics and content of the header in `_includes/header.html`.
+You can change the arrangement of the items in the navigation bar by editing the class settings for each element that includes 'navbar'.
+In line 11 of the include, for example, you can change `ul class='nav navbar-nav ml-auto justify-content-center'` to `ul class='nav navbar-nav ml-auto justify-content-end` to make all of the navbar items align with the left side of the screen.
+For all of your options, or to write new ones, see the `_sass/wax.scss` file.

 ### **Editing pages**